barlowm/VistA_Vuls/ReadMe.md

 Once configuration is complete to kick off a scan run the following command:

 ```
-> node Scan4Vulnerabilities
+> npm run scan
 ```

 You can optionally add a note which will be associated with the scan being performed

 ```
-> node Scan4Vulnerabilities This is my notation for this particular scan
+> npm run scan This is my notation for this particular scan
 ```

 You should see something similar to the following: